The Thirty Names of Night

 The Thirty Names of Night is a novel by Zeyn Joukhadar, published November 24, 2020 by Atria Books.
 The book received the Stonewall Book Award for Literature and the Lambda Literary Award for Transgender Fiction.

+Background

+In a Ploughshares interview, Joukhadar said that the novel took shape during its second draft, when he visited an exhibit on Little Syria at the New York City Department of Records and Information Services organized by the Arab American National Museum.

 Reception

-The Thirty Names of Night received starred reviews from Library Journal, Booklist, and Kirkus Reviews, as well as positive reviews from The New York Times Book Review, ZYZZYVA, and Publishers Weekly.
-USA Today provided a mixed review.